Topdoc/topdoc/README.md

 ```

 ####Project Object
 The `project` object contains relevant project information.
-Currently it only contains the `title` property. (passed through the command line `-p` option, or thorugh the package.json information).
+Currently it only contains the `title` property. (passed through the command line `-p` option, or through the package.json information).

 ```jade
 title=project.title